Gazealytics: A Unified and Flexible Visual Toolkit for Exploratory and Comparative Gaze Analysis: Exploratory and Comparative Analysis Examples

-Next, we select a larger granularity to gain an overview , i.e., temporal aggregate of data dimension, i.e., TWI Group 2, which aggregates metrics from all the trials belonging to the Out-Link task \rev{(\emph{Select}, \emph{Navigate})}.
-This gives us additional context, for example, by inspecting the gaze points entering (green dots), leaving (red dots), or glancing out (yellow dots) of a selected AOI (boundary highlighted in bold when selected from the spatial view or AOI tab) across all occurrence of a task (TWI group).
-Switching between sample groups allows us to gain insights into each sample group's ``looking out of AOI rate'' \rev{(\emph{Select}, \emph{Navigate})}.
-For example, \autoref{fig:webveta_overview} shows that Group 11 has a higher number of red dots than Group 4 (as seen in~\autoref{fig:teaser}(f)).
-For comparative analysis, we are interested in exploring group behaviours.
-We jump to data-driven exploration (\autoref{fig:teaser}(a)).
-With AOI transition count similarity comparison and optimal matrix reordering, three different visual blocks were visually noticeable along the diagonal.
-An analyst can edit the group of each sample according to the block patterns found.
-We visually identify that Group 11 and Group 4 have similar AOI group fixation percentage times (\autoref{fig:teaser}(f, g)) \rev{(\emph{Aggregate}, \emph{Derive})}.
-By selecting a TWI group, an analyst can filter metric, spatiotemporal data to desired task comparison, in this case, Out-Link task \rev{(\emph{Select})}.
-For Group 11, \autoref{fig:group_level_matrix_timeline.pdf} shows it has less frequent AOI transitions than Group 4.
-We extract AOI transitions metrics of each individual participant from \webveta{} (\rev{\emph{Produce}}), and run our statistical test script of the extracted data.
-We find a potential weak trend ($p=0.09$) that there is an overall difference in AOI transitions across groups (Friedman's non-parametric test).
-This provides the new insight that Group 4 participants using Sankey Diagram tend to have shorter saccade length and shorter average fixation duration than Group 11.
-During exploration, we also spot the outlier P21, which has less than 10 fixations.
-It was then excluded from the rest of the exploration.
+Next, we selected a larger granularity to gain an overview (TWI Group 2), i.e., temporal aggregate of data dimension, which aggregated metrics from all the trials belonging to the Out-Link task \rev{(\emph{Select}, \emph{Navigate})}.
+Using coordinated views of metric, spatial, and timelines, it gave us additional context.
+In the spatial view in \autoref{fig:webveta_overview}(b), we first inspected the gaze points entering (green dots), leaving (red dots), or glancing out (yellow dots) of the leftmost Sankey Diagram AOI (boundary highlighted in bold when selected from the spatial view or AOI tab).
+Subsequently, we repeated the same exploration by switching between sample groups to allow us to gain insights into each sample group's ``gazing out rate (to the left or right) of the selected leftmost Sankey-diagram (SD1)'' \rev{(\emph{Select}, \emph{Navigate})}.
+As a result, we found that Group 11 has a higher number of red dots than Group 4 (as seen in~\autoref{fig:teaser}(f)). \textbf{3.
+Comparative analysis}: To compare group behaviours, we jumped into data-driven exploration of the stage denoted in \autoref{fig:teaser}(a).
+By comparing pairwise AOI transitions similarity and arranging the matrix layout with optimal matrix reordering (\rev{\emph{Arrange}}), three different visual blocks were visually identified along the diagonal.
+We edited the group ID of each sample according to the block patterns found \rev{(\emph{Aggregate}, \emph{Change})}.
+We visually identified that Group 11 and Group 4 had similar AOI group fixation percentage times based on new metrics derived at a group-level (\autoref{fig:teaser}(f, g)) \rev{(\emph{Derive})}.
+For Group 11, \autoref{fig:group_level_matrix_timeline.pdf} showed it has less frequent AOI transitions than Group 4.
+We extracted AOI transitions metrics of each individual participant from \webveta{} (\rev{\emph{Produce}}), and executed our statistical test script of the extracted data in R .
+We found a potential weak trend ($p=0.09$) that there was an overall difference in AOI transitions across groups (Friedman's non-parametric test).
+This provided the new insight that Group 4 participants using Sankey Diagram had a weak trend to have smaller number of AOI transitions than Group 11.
+During exploration, we also spotted the outlier P21, which has less than 10 fixations.
+It was then excluded (\rev{\emph{Filter}}) from the rest of the exploration.